weirme/weirme.github.io/_posts/2018-08-06-Support-Vector-Machine-1.md

 ### Quadratic Programming

-Fortunately, our goal is a quadratic problem which is easy to solve, next we try to convert our goal to a standard form of quadratic programming.$QP(\boldsymbol Q,\boldsymbol p,\boldsymbol A,\boldsymbol c)$:
+Fortunately, our goal is a quadratic problem which is easy to solve, next we try to convert our goal to a standard form of quadratic programming $\text{QP}(\boldsymbol Q,\boldsymbol p,\boldsymbol A,\boldsymbol c)$:

 $$
 \begin{split}